selectiveintellect/vic/README.md

     $ pk2cmd -PP16F690 -E

-*NOTE*: All the above have been implemented in a `Makefile` present under `share/examples/Makefile`.
+*NOTE*: All the above have been implemented in a `GNUmakefile` present under `share/examples/GNUmakefile`.

 #Testing on PIC microcontrollers on Windows